About the Wine History Project

 The Wine History Project published its first book celebrating Archie McLaren: The Journey from Memphis Blues to the Central Coast Wine Revolution in 2019.
 It is written in Archie’s voice as told to the Wine History Project and features stories from McLaren’s early years growing up in the deep South, along with his journey to San Luis Obispo County and his love of wine, food, and people.
 We publish a variety of articles on wine history, tools, grape growers, and winemakers on our website, including those written by the Wine History Project as well as by guest authors.

-Wine History Project’s second book is a comprehensive look at the wine history in San Luis Obispo County.
-The book will feature agricultural history dating back to the earliest grape plantings in the Mission Era of the late 1700s through the present day.
-The book will cover several eras of winemaking beginning with the Spanish Missions through the trying times of Prohibition, as well as commercial winegrowing in North and South County in the 1970s.
-The book is currently in production.
-The Wine History Project anticipates the book to be released in 2021.
+The Wine History Project published its second book San Luis Obispo County Wine: A World-class History in 2021.
+This book is a comprehensive look at the wine history in San Luis Obispo County featuring agricultural history dating back to the earliest grape plantings in the Mission Era of the late 1700s through the present day.
+The book covers several eras of winemaking beginning with the Spanish Missions through the trying times of Prohibition, as well as commercial winegrowing in North and South County in the 1970s.

 Board of Advisors